Market Analysts see Pfizer Inc. [PFE] gaining to $60. Time to buy?

-Pfizer Inc. [NYSE: PFE] price surged by 6.11 percent to reach at $3.11.
+Pfizer Inc. [NYSE: PFE] gained 2.32% on the last trading session, reaching $54.27 price per share at the time.
 The company report on November 24, 2021 that Pfizer Invites Public to View and Listen to Webcast of Pfizer Discussion at Healthcare Conference.

 Pfizer Inc. (NYSE: PFE) invites investors and the general public to view and listen to a webcast of a discussion with Bob Smith, Vice President, Pfizer Rare Disease, at the 4th Annual Evercore ISI HealthCONx Conference on Wednesday, December 1, 2021 at 5:10 p.m.
 Eastern Standard Time.